ybart/activeadmin/CONTRIBUTING.md

 git pull upstream master
 ```

-Then update your feature branch from your local copy of master, and push it!
+Then update your feature branch from your local copy of master, and push it.

 ```sh
 git checkout 325-add-japanese-translations